 Taking the 19th century building into the 21st century while preserving its historic character.

-We’re almost finished!
+We’re almost finished with our Capital Campaign!
 We extend our deepest thanks to each of you for your support and hope that some of you can still help us to reach our goal.

 West Falmouth Library Board of Directors